mathSlib-dev/mathSlib/README.md

 A library for symbolic mathematic computing and scientific computing.

 We start from an imitation of Mathematica.
-But we try to make more connected to C++, and allow people to enjoy its feature conveniently in C++ programs.
+We try to make it more connected to C++, and allow people to enjoy its feature conveniently in C++ programs.
 For example, parse a text input "Sin[1/x]+2*y^2" and instantly get a std function !

 *mathS=math+Science|math+Symbol*